 I really liked this book.
 The imagery was great and the characters interesting.
 Although I wouldn't describe it as a scary book, it would definitely make for a scary movie.

-Speaking of movies, there are both Swedish and English versions of the book.
+Speaking of movies, there are both Swedish and English versions.
 Apparently I am the last person on earth to know this (or second to last if you are thinking, "huh?!").
 If you don't want to read the book, at least see the movie.